Parcks/core/README.md

 To run the test fire up your terminal and run `python -m unittest discover` or `python3 -m unittest discover` for Python 3.3+

 ## To do
-* Request confirmation if non official plugin repo url
+* Fix double download if unverified plugin
-* Show warning if running as root
-* Support Fedora
 * Support all linux distro families

+## Tested distros
+* Ubuntu
+* Debian
+* Fedora
+All derivates of the above linux families should work.
+If it is not the case, please open an issue.